oracle-livelabs/adb/shared/adw-data-lake/setup-live-data-sharing-db-actions/create-share/create-share.md

 In this lab, you will:

-* Create a provider id that enables recipients on to identify you.
+* Create a provider id that enables recipients to identify you.
 * Create a new data share as the **`share_provider`** user.
 * Add the **`customer_contact`** table from the previous lab to the data share.
 * Create a new data share recipient named **`training_recipient`**.